 Besides the ease of cleaning up after brew day in my opinion this is the next best part of BIAB brewing.
 The equipment requirement is very minimal especially if you were already brewing beer with malt extract.

 1) A kettle.
 If you are brewing 5-6 gallon batches, get one that can hold 15 gallons.

-2) A turkey fryer and a bottle of propane. (you will brew outside with this system.
-I you want to brew inside you can get an all-in-one brewing system, which is basically brew in a bag but an electric version… I use both)
+2) A turkey fryer and a bottle of propane (you brew outside with this system.
+I you want to brew inside you can get an all-in-one brewing system, which is basically brew in a bag but an electric version, I use both).

 3) A brew bag.
 Make sure the bag you pick up is the right size for your kettle.

-4) A mash paddle (AKA a big plastic spoon).
+4) A mash paddle (AKA a big metal or plastic spoon).

 Outside of that you will use your fermenting equipment you used for brewing beer kits.
-If you have never brewed at all I recommend you read the following post as this article is written with the understanding that you have at least brew beer kits before.
+If you have never brewed at all I recommend you read the following post as this article is written with the understanding that you have at least made beer using malt extract beer kits.

 And the following link will take you to a very thourough overview all of the Equipment, Ingredients and the Recipes you will need to make a beer this way.

 As for recipes… you can use an all grain recipe and it will work just fine.

 One of the simplest ways to get started though is to use an all grain beer kit.
 These kits come with the recipe and all the ingredients all packaged up for you.